JamesLuoyh/JamesLuoyh.github.io/_pages/about.md

 Recently, I am working with [Philip Thomas](https://people.cs.umass.edu/~pthomas/) on learning fair representations with high-confidence guarantees.

 Overall, my research interest is in AI fairness and robustness.
-Particularly, I am interested in analyzing modern ML systems and exploring opportunities to enhance the worst-group performance under distributional shifts or adversarial attacks, both from both a theoretical and empirical perspective.
+Particularly, I am interested in analyzing modern ML systems and exploring opportunities to enhance the worst-group performance under distributional shifts or adversarial attacks, both from a theoretical and empirical perspective.
+I am also interested in learning and improving efficient and effective data mining algorithms for social science.

 You can reach me at yuhongluo@umass.edu.